 b.
+Enter a unique Bucket Name.

-Add your new Bucket Name.
-The new Bucket Name is automatically prefixed with name "arcserve-<hostname>-".
-This is the format for the Bucket Name you create and is used as your File Copy destination.
+The new Bucket Name is automatically prefixed with name as -<hostname>-.
+This format is applicable to the Bucket Name you create and is used as your File Copy destination.

-Note: When creating a new bucket, Arcserve UDP Agent (Windows) only uses the "arcserve-<hostname>-" prefix and Arcserve UDP Agent (Windows) supports restoring from previous file copy destinations having "d2d-filecopy-<hostname>-" or "d2d-filecopy-<hostname>-" prefixes.
+Note: When creating a new bucket, Arcserve UDP Agent (Windows) only uses the as-<hostname>- prefix and Arcserve UDP Agent (Windows) supports restoring from previous file copy destinations having arcserve-<hostname>- d2dfilecopy-<hostname>- prefixes.

 A bucket name should be unique, easily identifiable, and compliant with internet domain naming rules.
 No two buckets can have the same name.
-It is important to understand valid syntax for bucket names.
+We recommend to have proper understanding about valid syntax for bucket names.

-For Amazon S3 and Eucalyptus-Walrus, refer to the Amazon S3 documentation for more information about bucket naming requirements.
+For more information about bucket naming requirements of Amazon S3 and Eucalyptus-Walrus, refer to the Amazon S3 documentation.

-For Windows Azure and Fujitsu Cloud (Windows Azure), refer to the Microsoft documentation for more information about container naming requirements.
+For more information about container naming requirements of Windows Azure and Fujitsu Cloud (Windows Azure), refer to the Microsoft documentation.